 Marcus Salvius Otho was born to a wealthy family, descending from the princes of Etruria.
 His noble connections found him in the company of the Roman elite from the beginning, and he is noted as one of the most extravagant nobles in the company of the emperor Nero.
 He was married to Poppaea Sabina and she insisted Otho introduce her to Nero in 58 AD.
 He did so, and Nero and Poppaea began an affair which ended the friendship between Nero and Otho.
 Nero assigned Otho the governorship of the Roman province of Lusitania (modern-day parts of Portugal and Extremadura, Spain), where he administered with moderation, as opposed to his previous nature.
+You can see the history through Etruscan coins.

 In 68 AD, his governor neighbor in Hispania Tarraconensis, Servius Sulpicius Galba, rebelled against Nero and declared himself emperor.
 Otho decided to accompany Galba to Rome, as astrologers advised him he would succeed Galba as ruler.
 He made a secret pact with Galba’s general, Titus Vinius, and agreed to marry his daughter in exchange for his support.
 Before Galba and Otho reached Rome, Nero committed suicide and Galba was declared emperor upon reaching the capital in October 68.